steveive8/steveive8/README.md

-# Welcome to Steve's Space
+# Welcome to Steve Ive's Space

 Introduction homepage of Steve Ive.
 You can find my projects, researches and philosophy etc.